-The U.S. government has extended the measures to combat the spread of coronavirus.
+The U.S. government is increasingly expanding its measures to combat the spread of the coronavirus.
+As a result, both entry and immigration to the United States are currently severely restricted.
 Read below how visa applicants and visa holders are affected.

 The entry ban affects both visa holders and persons who wish to travel to the United States under the Visa Waiver Program (ESTA).
 Transit travelers are also affected.